What is Tether (USDT)?

 Controversy surrounding Tether’s reserve claims

-Although Tether now claims that each of its tokens is 100% backed by their reserves, which includes traditional currencies, cash equivalents and “may include other assets and receivables from loans made by Tether to third parties”, at one point there were several controversies around Tether’s lack of transparency on what exactly was included in those reserves and their business practices in general.
-Regulators scrutinised Tether’s claims that their tokens are fully backed by dollar reserves, and although Tether seems to be addressing these issues with its ‘Transparency’ page, where they maintain a daily record of current total assets and their detailed breakdown of their reserves, some doubts remain.
+Although Tether now claims that each of its tokens is 100% backed by their reserves, which include traditional currencies, cash equivalents and “may include other assets and receivables from loans made by Tether to third parties”, at one point there were several controversies around Tether’s lack of transparency on what exactly was included in those reserves and their business practices in general.
+Regulators scrutinised Tether’s claims that their tokens are fully backed by dollar reserves, and although Tether seems to be addressing these issues with its ‘Transparency’ page, where they maintain a daily record of current total assets and the detailed breakdown of their reserves, some doubts remain.

 Ironically, these past controversies have impacted the price of USDT, at one point driving it down to as low as $0.88, a painfully glaring contradiction to Tether’s claims of keeping the price of their tokens stable and untied from external factors that tend to influence market volatility.